 The design of the Magnum bash sprocket isn't anything crazy.
 From the central bolt, 5 spokes attach to the outer bash plate.
 These spokes are wide with large ovals cut from the centre.

-The best part of this Subrosa sprocket isn’t it’s design but the different colours and prints that it comes in.
-About 6 different prints are ranging from duotones of black and blue to a starry paint splatter design and regular solid colours.
+The best part of this Subrosa sprocket isn't it's design but the different colors and prints that it comes in.
+About 6 different prints are ranging from duotones of black and blue to a starry paint splatter design and regular solid colors.